 Rehydrate: Be sure to drink more water after the race.

-best postworkout snack is a combination of protein and good carbohydrate.
-If
+The best postworkout snack is a combination of protein and good carbohydrate.

-you’re on Phase 1, have fat-free or low-fat plain yogurt, natural peanut butter,
+If you’re on Phase 1, have fat-free or low-fat plain yogurt, natural peanut

-a small container of hummus, a little reduced-fat cheese, or a slice or two of lean
+butter, a small container of hummus, a little reduced-fat cheese, or a slice or

-deli meat with some veggies.
-On Phase 2 you can have the same, plus a slice of
+two of lean deli meat with some veggies.
+On Phase 2 you can have the same, plus

-whole-wheat bread or a whole-wheat pita.
-Or bring along a South Beach Diet
+a slice of whole-wheat bread or a whole-wheat pita.
+Or bring along a South

-100-Calorie Snack Bar or one of our Good to Go Cereal Bars, which comes in
+Beach Diet 100-Calorie Snack Bar or one of our Good to Go Cereal Bars, which

 - Congratulate yourself: Completing a walking race is a big accomplishment.
-Give yourself a pat on the back — and who knows — maybe entering a race from time to time will give you the motivation to keep walking on a day-to-day basis.
+Give yourself a pat on the back.
+Who knows — maybe entering a race from time to time will give you the motivation to keep walking on a day-to-day basis — a boon for sustained weight loss and better health.